chrisichris/yvertx-project-template/README.md

 Installation
 ============

-Your need Java7 jdk installed.
+You need Java7 jdk to be installed.

 Git-clone this template to your project directory

-Change the license (this project-template is itself distributed under the MIT license)

 Update the `project.yeti` file, to include the groupId arftifactId and version of your project.